Mahoning County, Ohio: Government and politics

+Ohio law defines a structure for county government.
+Mahoning County has three-member board of county commissioners, a sheriff, coroner, auditor, treasurer, clerk of the court of common pleas prosecutor, engineer, and recorder.
+Mahoning County is represented as part of Ohio's 58th and 59th state house districts, and Ohio's 33rd senatorial district.
+It is also included in the Ohio Seventh District Court of Appeals.
+Federally, it is part of Ohio's 6th congressional district.

+From its creation through the 1930s, Mahoning County favored the Republican Party, only voting for the Democratic Party nominee three times to that point.
+From 1936 through 2016, it became reliably Democratic-leaning and selected the Republican nominee only twice, in 1956 and 1972.
+It has only voted Republican three times at the gubernatorial level since 1970 - in the landslide elections of 1994, 2014, and 2022.

-Mahoning County is historically Democratic-leaning, voting for the Democratic presidential candidate in every election from 1976 through 2016.
-Circa 1972 to 2016, the majority of voters in Mahoning County and Youngstown chose Democratic Party candidates in U.S. presidential elections.
-In 2016, Hillary Clinton won the county over Donald Trump by 3.3 percent, the smallest margin since 1972; in 2012, Barack Obama carried the county over Mitt Romney by a solid 28.3 percent.
+In 2016, Hillary Clinton won Mahoning County over Donald Trump by 3.3 percent, the smallest margin since 1972; in 2012, Barack Obama carried the county over Mitt Romney by a larger 28.3 percent (63.52 to 35.15, respectively).
+However in 2020, Donald Trump won the county by a narrow majority.

-However in the 2020 U.S. presidential election in Ohio, the majority in those areas selected Donald Trump.
 Andrew Gumbell of The Observer stated that Trump gained popularity from 2017 to 2020 even though the Youngstown economy declined in the same period; Trump in 2017 made statements saying that he will revive the area economically.
-Donald Trump flipped the county Republican for the first time since Richard Nixon's national landslide victory in 1972, carrying it by a margin of 1.9 percentage points.

-In the 2024 U.S. presidential election in Ohio, Trump won the county by 9 points.
-Gumbell cited "disillusioned working-class voters" and their feelings for the rising popularity of Trump in the area; according to Gumbell, the voters believe that Trump would abolish a system that disadvantages them, but that the majority of area voters do not believe that, in Gumbell's words, that Trump will "fix everything or believe him when he says he will."
-In 2024, Trump won 54.09% of the vote in the county, the largest for a Republican since 1928.
+Trump flipped the county Republican for the first time since Richard Nixon's national landslide victory in 1972, carrying it by a margin of 1.9 percentage points.
+Trump won the county by a larger margin of 9 points in 2024; Gumbell cited "disillusioned working-class voters" and their feelings for the rising popularity of Trump in the area, as the voters believed that Trump would abolish a system that disadvantages them despite not believing that Trump would "fix everything or believe him when he says he will."

-At the statewide level, Mahoning County generally votes Democratic as well.
-Since 1970, the county has only voted Republican three times at the gubernatorial level - in the landslide elections of 1994, 2014, and 2022.

-Between 2012 and 2022, Mahoning County was split between Ohio's 13th congressional district and Ohio's 6th congressional district.
-After the 2020 redistricting cycle, the county was moved entirely into the 6th district.